minimul/xero-api/README.md

   to see what is going on under the hood.
   - **Important:** In the [`/auth/xero/callback`](https://github.com/minimul/xero-api/blob/master/example/oauth.rb) route there is code there that will automatically update your `.env` file.

-### Protip: Once your .env file is completely filled out you can use the console to play around in your sandbox
+### Protip: Once your .env file is completely filled out you can use the console to play around
 ```
 bin/console test
 >> @xero_api.get :contacts, id: '5345-as543-4-afgafadsafsad-45334'